ryanpf/linux_rocksmith/guides/setup/arch-native.md

 ## Set up JACK

-1. Open Cadence.
-If it says on the bottom left that you should log out and back in, and you already did that, restart your machine.
-1. Go to `Configure 🡲 Engine`.
-Make sure that "Realtime" is ticked.
-1. Go to "Driver", select ALSA.
+Open QjackCtl and go to "Setup".
+Select

+1. Driver: alsa
+1. Tick "Realtime"
+1. Sample Rate: 48000
+1. Frames/Period: 256 (my recommendation)
+1. Periods/Buffer: 4 (my recommendation)
+1. Select audio device as described below.

- * If you use the same device for input and output, untick "Duplex Mode" and select the device you want to use in the first line.
-If you use different devices for in- and output, tick "Duplex Mode" and select the devices in the 2nd and 3rd line.
-Please note that the names are not that intuitive to begin with.
+If you use the same device for input and output, you can set it in the "Parameters" 🡲 "Interface".

- * Input Channels: <no. of players + mic if you want>; Output Channels: 2 (Stereo)
- * Sample Rate: 48000
- * Buffer Size and Buffer Periods: 256/4 (~5ms) works fine for me and others.
-Bigger Buffer Size equals more stability and higher latency.
-AFAIK you can reduce the Buffer Size, if you add more Periods, but I'm not sure about that.
+If you use one device for input and one for output (say, RealToneCable and internal soundcard for example), select them in the "Advanced" Tab, as "Output Device" and "Input Device".
+The number of channels below are usually selected automatically

+Quick note on Frames and Buffer size: More frames equals better quality audio.
+More Buffer equals more stability.
+Higher numbers equal higher latency.
+256/4 is decent audio with decent delay and works for most people.

-1. Press okay and go to `Tweaks 🡲 WineASIO
+Press apply, close setup and try to start JACK.
- * Tick everything
- * Match No. of in- and -outputs
- * Match Buffer size
-1. Press apply
-1. You're set up.
-To start JACK, you can press "Start" under "System"

 # Starting the game